-Students in need of extensions for written work, or alternative exam dates, must request these extensions ahead of the due date for the work from their professors.
+Students in need of extensions for written work, or alternative exam dates, must request the extensions from their instructor ahead of the due date for the work.
 Extensions may be granted but this is at the full discretion of the instructor.
 Extensions must be completed and graded by the time grades are due.

-Incomplete Grades: M.S.S.
-Students
+Incomplete Grades: MSS Students

 A grade of "I" (temporary incomplete) may be given by the instructor only when extraordinary and unforeseen circumstances prevent a student from being able to complete their work by the deadline that grades are due to the Registrar's Office at the end of a semester.
-Incompletes may not be granted for work that is not completed for other reasons.
-Incompletes may only be given to students who are in good academic standing in the course in which work is outstanding.
+Incomplete grades may not be granted for work that is not completed for other reasons.
+Incomplete grades may only be given to students who are in good academic standing in the course in which work is outstanding.